reasonwithoutrestraint/site/Original/My moral understanding.md

 #### Particulars

-Issues I care about:
+Major Stance:
+- Abortion
+- Welfare
+- Criminal Justice
+- Education
+- Immigration
+- Gay Marriage
+- Subsidized higher education

+Minor Stance
+- Healthcare
+- Discrimination

+No Stance:
+- Border walls
+- Economics (merely empirical)
+- Tax Rates
+- Gun Control (don't care)
+- Drug Legalization

+Left-Leaning:
-- abortion
+- Abortion
-    - no restrictions ever
+    - No restrictions
+- Universal Healthcare
+    - If its effective, go for it
+- Gay marriage
+    - Federally legal
+- Criminal justice
+    - Rehabilitation and safety, not retribution
+    - Decriminalize drugs, don't care if legal
+- Subsidized higher education loans
+    - Only awarded to those likely to repay them (based on e.g. test scores, grades, etc.)
+    - Only have to be paid off after acquiring a certain income level

+Right-Leaning:
-- welfare
+- Welfare
-    - provide a means of living for the poor.
+    - Provide a means of living for the poor.
-    - maybe enough for a limited number of children.
+    - Maybe enough for a limited number of children.
-    - Don't incentivize unlimited reproduction for the unfit.
+    - Don't incentivize unlimited reproduction for the unfit
-- education
-    - make impractical subjects optional.
-    - add practical skills
-    - add values.
-- immigration
+- Immigration
-    - we have the right to any restrictions
+    - We have the right to any restrictions
-    - we should filter in-demand immigrants that can't be filled by natives
+    - We should filter in-demand immigrants that can't be filled by natives
     - I desire low influx of immigrants
+- Affirmative Action
+    - Ineffective insofar as it admits students of low standards
+    - Don't care otherwise

+Other:
+- Education
+    - Make impractical subjects optional
+    - Less encouragement for college
+    - Add practical skills
+    - Add values.
-- discrimination
+- Discrimination
-    - not inherently wrong
+    - Not inherently wrong
-    - wrong if its arbitrary
+    - Wrong if its arbitrary
-    - wrong as a means of systematic oppression
+    - Wrong as a means of systematic oppression
-- gay marriage
-    - federally legal in every state
-- criminal justice
-    - rehabilitation and safety
-    - not retribution

-Issues I don't care about:
-- border walls
-- most economic questions (merely empirical)
-- gun control
-- drug legalization (shouldn't be criminalized, but don't care if legal)